RenatoHS/guide_survie_osstidburn/_book/09-ce_que_tu_dois_apporter.md

-# STUFF TO BRING AND NOT TO BRING! {-}
+# BRING AND NOT TO BRING! {-}

 <h2><span>WHAT YOU SHOULD BRING</span></h2>

 **CAMPING & EQUIPMENT**

 * Rakes, work gloves, small axe, pruning shears to clear a space for your camp.
 * Water.
 There is no water source on site.
+We suggest 3L per person per day.
 * Food
 * Tent & tarp
 * Sleeping bags, blankets, coats, etc. (Bring enough warm stuff to be comfortable during cool nights -- you’ll need more than you might think!)
-* Cooker, cooler, bowl, utensils, fuel, saucepan and kitchen accessories *Fire extinguisher
+* Cooker, cooler, bowl, utensils, fuel, saucepan and kitchen accessories
+* Fire extinguisher
 * Eco-friendly soap and dishwashing liquid
 * BRING YOUR OWN CUP!
 You never know when the bar will be open
 * Light: headlamp, flashlight, EL Wire for you or your tent.
 Avoid glowsticks — they are neither reusable nor ecological.